Tobias-Auer/messageBoxLib/documentation/documentation.md

 ### What are the advantages using this library?

 First of all, it is super easy to include this into your project.
-All you have to do is add the following two lines to the head part of your html file:
+All you have to do is add the following line to the head part of your html file:
 ```
 <script src="https://cdn.jsdelivr.net/gh/Tobias-Auer/messageBoxLib/messageBoxes.js" defer></script>
 ```